-This is not only an alternative to the Inca Trail, it is the most original and extensively travelled of the paths.
-One of the more recently discovered Incan paths from the Jungle to the Inca Trail, this trek can be done in either 3 or 4 days and is a combination of biking and hiking to Machu Picchu.
-With breathtaking scenery, this is ideal for anyone with a sense of adventure and curiosity.
+This is not only an alternative to the Inca Trail, but it is also the most original and extensively traveled of all the existing paths.
+The Inca Jungle trail is more recently discovered which leads through the Jungle to the Inca Trail and finally to the sanctuary Machu Picchu.
+This trek can be done in either 3 or 4 days and is a combination of biking and hiking with breathtaking scenery – this is ideal for anyone with a sense of adventure and curiosity!

 Downhill Mountain Biking from Cusco to Santa Maria

-You will be picked up at approximately 7:00 am.
-You will be driven through the stunning Sacred Valley of the Incas and dropped off at 4,316 m (14,160 ft) altitude — the highest point of the trail, called Abra Malaga.
-Here, you will transfer to your mountain bikes (we will provide you with a helmet, gloves, and protective pads).
+Your adventure begins with the pick-up around 7:00 am.
+The bus takes the road through the stunning Sacred Valley of the Incas and dropped you off at 4316 m (14,160 ft) altitude — the highest point of the trail, called Abra Malaga.
+Here, you will be transferred to your mountain bikes (we provide you with a helmet, gloves, and protective pads).
 Your guide will give you an overview of what’s to follow… and then your adventure begins!
-Freewheeling down through the smooth-but-challenging roads and different landscapes, you won’t be able to catch your breath until you reach the first stop in Alfamayo-San Luis, a three-hour walk from the starting point.
+Freewheeling down through the smooth-but-challenging roads and different landscapes, you won’t be able to catch your breath until you reach the first stop in Alfamayo-San Luis, a three-hour ride from the starting point.
 There, you will enjoy your lunch with a panoramic view.
 Before you head off again, you’ll have some time to freshen up and apply a dab of insect repellent.
-To the recently discovered Incan archaeological site of Huamanmarca, you will ride along a hilly path.
+Then you will ride along a hilly path to the recently discovered archaeological site of Huamanmarca.
 Your tour guide will provide you with the historical background of the site before you carry on with your descent to 1,500 m (4,921 ft), where the edge of the jungle meets the small, but charming, town of Santa Maria.
 Here, you can purchase a snack or a nice, cold beer to enjoy while you rest your legs before being served a traditional Peruvian dinner.
 You will spend the night in a family-run hostel.

-Optional activity Farting after arriving at Santa Maria:
+Optional activity: Rafting after arriving at Santa Maria:

 RAFTING.
 Duration: approx. 2 hours.
 Price: US$ 40 per person.